-As described in Note 3 and 12 to the consolidated financial statements, the Company performs impairment tests to the long-lived assets.
+As described in Note 3 and 5 to the consolidated financial statements, the Company performs impairment tests to the long-lived assets.

-We have identified the evaluation of long-lived assets with definite useful life and goodwill as a key audit matter, mainly due to the fact that impairment tests involve the application of judgments and significant estimates by the Company's management in determining the assumptions, premises, cash flows, budgeted income, and the selection of discount rates used to estimate the recoverable value of the cash generating unit ("CGU"), besides the relevance of the balance for the consolidated financial statements of the Company, which is made up of property, plant and equipment for \$9,044,067 thousand pesos, goodwill of \$322,782 thousand pesos, and intangible assets with a definite useful life of \$840,958 thousand pesos.
+We have identified management's assessment of impairment of long-lived assets with definite useful life and goodwill as a key audit matter, mainly due to the fact that impairment tests involve the application of judgments and significant estimates by the Company's management in determining the assumptions, premises, cash flows, budgeted income, and the selection of discount rates used to estimate the recoverable value of the cash generating unit ("CGU"), besides the relevance of the balance for the consolidated financial statements of the Company, which is made up of property, plant and equipment for \$8,253,618 thousand pesos, goodwill of \$322,782 thousand pesos, and intangible assets with a definite useful life of \$741,397 thousand pesos.
 This requires a high level of judgement, an important increase in the level of audit effort and the incorporation of our expert valuation specialists.

-We performed the following audit procedures on the following significant assumptions that the Company considered when estimating future projections to evaluate the recovery value of long-lived assets, among others; projections of income and expenses, expected gross and operating profit margins, discount rate, the industry growth rate, income projections, discount rate, comparison of the expected gross profit margin, projected flows.
+We performed, among others, the following audit procedures on the following significant assumptions that the Company considered when estimating future projections to evaluate the recovery value of long-lived assets, among others; projections of income and expenses, expected gross and operating profit margins, discount rate, the industry growth rate, income projections, discount rate, comparison of the expected gross profit margin, projected flows.
 As follows: